apurvabhandari/Kubernetes/exam_prep/CKA.md

 ### 12. Cluster troubleshoot<br>
 - Check master node and worker is running or not<br>
-- Check all componetes are running or not. like ETCD, kubelet, kubescheduler, etc<br>
+- Check all components are running or not. like ETCD, kubelet, kube scheduler, etc<br>
-- Check all path verifing all are on correct path in config and actual. like cert path, config path, kubeconfig file<br>
+- Check all paths verifying all are on the correct path in config and actual. like cert path, config path, kubeconfig file<br>
 - Check logs of master components which are failing.<br>
 - If the component is running on system like kubelet then check in `/var/log/messages` or `/var/log/syslog` or `journalctl -u kubelet` <br>